 Waimanalo Country Farms Pumpkin Patch (October 1–November 21, 2021, Tuesday–Sunday: Drive-thru event by reservation only)

 Waimanalo Farms, located north-east of Honolulu, invites families for seasonal pumpkin picking from a pre-cut patch, feeding animals, cow train rides, and other activities.
 There is the Lil’ Rascal Zone for the kids and the Pumpkin Cannon to try!
 Admission to the Waimanalo Farms Pumpkin Patch is free.
 Once there, you can also visit the Sunflower Patch Monday to Wednesday and Saturday–Sunday, weather permitting.

-Haunted Plantation in Waipahu, Oahu is one of the top haunted spots in Hawaii and the whole of the U.S. It is located in a real haunted village and is not appropriate for children of any age.
+The Haunted Plantation in Waipahu, Oahu is one of the top haunted spots in Hawaii and the whole of the US.
+It is located in a real haunted village and is not appropriate for children of any age.
 The Haunted Plantation involves some 60 actors and promises genuine frights, professional Hollywood-style horror makeup, and incredible sound effects.
 Be prepared to be chased by evil spirits and other creepy creatures.

-Lahaina Halloween Party (October 31, 2019)
+Lahaina Halloween Party (on hold)

 Halloween in Lahaina is the most famous fall festival in Maui.
 Lahaina Town Block Party takes place every year on October 31 on Front Street.
 The annual Keiki parade and costume contest are the highlights of the Lahaina Halloween celebrations.
 In the evening, there are lots of beer, fantastic food, live music, and other entertainment.

 For the tickets and latest updates, please check with the official websites (see External Resources below.)
 Also, take a look at the map suggesting the best accommodations nearby.